 Presentation: 12/8 (in-class presentations at 11am, email slides by 9am)

 - September – Your project is born – begin formulating and planning

 - October – Class survey design; Conduct your interviews

-- Before Thanksgiving – Compile your research and draft your paper
+- Before Thanksgiving – Compile your research and draft outline

-- After Thanksgiving – Get feedback on your drafts, present, make final edits
+- After Thanksgiving – Get feedback on your project, present, make final edits

 Students will develop a research project that explores innovation’s multidisciplinarity, and survey creative innovation practices across UIUC’s campus.
 In class, students will support the development of surveys that gather feedback on what inspires, supports and fosters innovation practices in diverse settings across the campus – and will gather resources from archives to develop insights on relevant past innovation practices.
 All projects will incorporate materials/draw analysis from the University Archives, coverage from news sources (e.g. The Daily Illini or other Illinois news resource), online data, and data from an interview conducted with a campus expert/contact/leader from UIUC’s past or present.
 Interviewees can include: